schockr/JABAutomation/README.md

 * After successfully building/setting up your project, you're all set to automate your app(s).
 Happy automating!

+## Notes
+* Since AutoIT is used as a failsafe in some situations, and may be used directly, headless execution is not possible.
+The java app must be visible on screen in case of coordinate-based automation.

 ## Known issues
 Not all functions are wrapped yet.
 This repository will be maintained to improve functionality and ease-of-use as required.